silzai/ObsidianNotes/Notes/RandomStudyNotes/Algorithms/Greedy, chap 4.md

 	- It runs better on sparse graphs

 # Dijkstra's Algorithm:
-- We will start from any
+- We will start from any vertex.
 - Complexity:
 	- $\theta(n^2)$